guest3103

 Not sure you are right here Alton.
 DA performance at Bury was interesting.
 He more or less got his team selection right although selection of vV was perhaps flawed given his injury concerns.
 He also identified himself with supporters at Bury something CW used to do.
 That the side performed well for DA and supporters on the day there is no doubt.

-You had the advantage of seeing the game in person, I agree the selection was pretty much spot on although Buchs might be rather heart over head.
 The point is they beat the only team that's worse than them this season.
 You can have all the passion, desire and team spirit in the world but that only get's you so far, it's football ability that really wins you games.
 This sounds obvious but so many people forget it and unfortunately the current squad doesn't have as much ability as the majority of other teams.

 bungle